Teraunce/teraunces-tangential-tome-of-trivia/README.md

-# Ponyfinder Pathfinder 2nd Edition Traits
+# Teraunce's Tangential Tome of Trivia
-This module contains traits introduced in the Ponyfinder Pathfinder 2e setting and serves as a common starting point.
-It is free to use.
+This module contains useful traits and other things programmed by Teraunce.
+It serves as a library for other modules and may contain fixed versions of specific broken things.
+It may also contain free to use stuff I found and coded in.

+#Current Contents
+ABP-Lite
+Journals detailing traits
+A lot of traits
+Journal detailing an Arcanist Class I found
+Property Runes modified to be searchable